oslabs-beta/watchmo/README.md

 `watchmo configure [project name]`

-If you get stuck, run

-`watchmo --help`

-Or

-`watchmo command --help`

-To see what you can do.
+If you get stuck, run `watchmo --help` or `watchmo command --help` To see what you can do.

 Happy watching!

 ## Testing